archteck/CollectorUI/README.md

 1. Fork the repository.
 2. Create a feature branch.
-3. Make changes with tests where applicable.
+3. Implement changes with tests where applicable.
-4. Submit a detailed Pull Request.
+4. Submit a Pull Request with a clear description of the goal and approach.

 ## License

 - CollectorUI is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file.
-- ReportGenerator is a separate, third‑party tool by Daniel Palme.
+- ReportGenerator is a third‑party project by Daniel Palme (separate license).

 ## Legal and Attribution